-Join Doug Ladd for an in-depth discussion in this video The rise of the global consumer, part of International Marketing Fundamentals.
+Join Doug Ladd for an in-depth discussion in this video The rise of the global consumer, part of Marketing Foundations: International Marketing.

 - If you're thinking this is the time to expand your business to new geographic markets, there's something you should know about the consumers you'll encounter.
 Increasingly, they have more and more in common.
 The speed at which fashions, trends, information and ideas travel around the globe is accelerating.
 And as a result, we're seeing the rise of the global consumer.
 Our TV shows often reflect what advertisers believe to be the average family.
 Those families looked a lot different 20 years ago than they do today in America.